AppAdhoc/meteor-adhoc/adhoc-client/README.md

 ...
 </template>
 ```
-So we give the flag value to variation 'caseValue'
+So we give the flag value to variable 'caseValue'
 ```js
 Template.showCase.helpers({
 	caseValue: function(){